marko-js/marko/packages/marko/docs/rollup.md

 This will also automatically invoke code to initialize the components in the browser, so there is no need to call `template.render` yourself in the browser.

-> Note: if you are using _linked_ plugins then the server plugin will automatically tell the browser compiler which Marko templates to load.
+> **Note**: if you are using _linked_ plugins then the server plugin will automatically tell the browser compiler which Marko templates to load.

 ```js
 export default {